 Cruise past the spectacular Friars Rocks at Land's End.
 For those who wish, a visit can be arranged to the historic town center of San Jose del Cabo.

-Espiritu Santo.
-Los Islotes.
-Santa Catalina.
-Rasa.
-These are some of the melodious names of these islands scattered throughout this beautiful sea.
-After years of exploration here, exciting events are still experienced: one hundred bottlenose dolphins leaping over sperm whales near the ship; a pod of fin whales feeding around a convergence zone; thousands of Heermann’s gulls and royal terns arriving on the shores of Isla Rasa to begin incubating their eggs; the vision of hundreds of Humboldt squid illuminated in the ship’s bow lights.
-The best areas for whale watching remain consistent — the waters south of Isla Carmen, Canal de Ballenas up north, and near the mouth of Bahia Concepcion.
-Whether on the bridge of the ship, on Zodiacs or kayaks, you will be in prime position to observe them all.
+Espiritu Santo, Los Islotes, Santa Catalina—these are some of the melodious names of these islands scattered throughout this beautiful sea.
+After over 20 years of exploration here, new discoveries and exciting experiences still arise: bowriding bottlenose dolphins, or sperm whales near the ship; a pod of fin whales feeding around a convergence zone; the vision of hundreds of Humboldt squid illuminated in the ship’s bow lights.
+The best areas for whale watching remain consistent—the waters south of Isla Carmen, Canal de Ballenas up north, and near the mouth of Bahia Concepcion.
+Whether on the bridge of the ship, on expedition landing craft or kayaks, you will be in prime position to observe them all.

-Air transportation to/from La Paz; extensions; passport, visa, immigration fees; scuba diving (where available), meals not indicated; baggage/accident/travel protection plan; items of a personal nature such as alcoholic beverages, e-mail, laundry; gratuities to ship's crew at your discretion; fuel surcharge may apply.
+Air transportation; passport, visa, immigration fees; meals not indicated; baggage/accident/travel protection plan; items of a personal nature such as alcoholic beverages, e-mail, laundry; gratuities to ship's crew at your discretion; fuel surcharge may apply.